AfolabiOlaoluwa/ruby_interview/README.md

 ```

 #### Importing CSV data into database
-Note: This is just explanation on how the solution was crafted, however, for easy running of the application,
+Note: This is just an explanation on how the solution was crafted, however, for easy running of the application,
 you can proceed to the next title: "Running the application", which uses FOREMAN for easy running of the solution.

 ...I solved this in three (3) different solutions.
 1. Importing csv from a web link using rake task
 2. Importing csv from a local file in the root of the engine.
 3. By using class method for easy testing of rake task.

+..to run the rake tasks or to run import tasks, cd into the parent root (`ruby_interview`) of the application
+and proceed with any of the rake task commands below:

 To import data from a web link: